DarkDesire/devops-practices/os-and-linux-basics/README.md

 ### **Exercises for Module "Linux"**

-### **EXERCISE 1: Linux Mint Virtual Machine**
+### **EXERCISE 1: Linux Centos Docker image**

-Create a Linux Mint Virtual Machine on your computer.
+Create a Linux Centos on your computer.
 Check the distribution, which package manager it uses (yum, apt, apt-get).
 Which CLI editor is configured (Nano, Vi, Vim).
 What software center/software manager it uses.
 Which shell is configured for your user.

 ### **EXERCISE 2: Bash Script - Install Java**